 People have been searching for an alternative to salt-based water softeners for years.
-Lugging around bags of salt can be a pain, and having to constantly worry about salt levels does not leave you peace of mind that your softener will be in peak shape.
+Lugging around bags of salt can be a pain, and having to worry about salt levels constantly does not leave you peace of mind that your softener will be in peak shape.

 Additionally, salt-based water softeners take up TONS of space and can be pricy to install and maintain.
 Luckily, with the evolution of the electronic water descaler, these issues are a thing of the past.
-By using electromagnetic waves rather than salt, an electronic water descaler will not remove unwanted particles but rather suspend them in the water to keep them from reaching your pipes and glasses.
+Using electromagnetic waves rather than salt, an electronic water descaler will not remove unwanted particles but rather suspend them in the water to keep them from reaching your pipes and glasses.

 Electronic water descalers are becoming more and more popular with people all over the globe because of their maintenance-free nature, affordability, and easy installation.
 There are so few moving parts with electronic water descalers that any homeowner or landlord could install it with little to no resistance.